ktap/ktap/doc/tutorial.md

 **trace EVENTDEF /FILTER/ { ACTION }**

-This is the basic tracing block for ktap, you need to use a specific EVENTDEF string, and own event function.
+This is the basic tracing block in ktap.
+You need to use a specific `EVENTDEF` string, and your own event function.

-There have four type of EVENTDEF, tracepoint, kprobe, uprobe, sdt.
+There are four types of `EVENTDEF`: tracepoints, kprobes, uprobes, SDT probes.

 - tracepoint:

 	EventDef               Description
 	--------------------   -------------------------------
 	syscalls:*             trace all syscalls events
 	syscalls:sys_enter_*   trace all syscalls entry events